kavedaa/kavedaa.github.io/auto-ui-generation/auto-ui-generation.md

 end DerivedDialog
 ```

-and with an additinal primitive `Editor[Boolean]`, some tweaking of "camel cased" label strings, and some enhancements to the container/layouter logic (all which are left as exercises for the reader, or you can see the complete code [here](https://github.com/kavedaa/kavedaa.github.io/tree/master/auto-ui-generation)), we can simply call:
+and with an additional primitive `Editor[Boolean]`, some tweaking of "camel cased" label strings, and some enhancements to the container/layouter logic (all which are left as exercises for the reader, or you can see the [complete code](https://github.com/kavedaa/kavedaa.github.io/tree/master/auto-ui-generation)), we can simply call:

 ```scala
 new DerivedDialog(Some(Person("John", "Smith", LocalDate.now, Pet("Fido", true))))